yitalu/yitalu.github.io/research/index.markdown

 "The Origin of Human Fertility Decline" with Heidi Colleran, Anne Kandler, and Adam Powell.

 "Congress's Role in Concentrating Wealth in the United States" with Matthew Lebo and Gregory Koger.

-"Monitoring of Over the Counter (OTC) and COVID-19 Treatment Drugs Complement Wastewater Surveillance of Sars-Cov-2" with Lee et al.

 "An Agent-Based Model of Elections with Endogenous Candidates, Voters, and Media" with Oleg Smirnov and John Barry Ryan.